israpps/PS2-OPL-CFG-Database/scripts/README.md

 # PS2 Game Info Scraping Scripts

-This is a collection of hacky scripts used to midify a collection of CFG files by adding game information for:
+This is a collection of hacky scripts used to modify a collection of CFG files by adding game information for:

 * Game Description
 * Number Of Players